- Daniel A. SchwabFounder / Director

 Mr. Ayers is dedicated to incorporating the best scientific information to assist clients with environmental compliance, and to ensure successful implementation of habitat protection and restoration plans.
 With a portfolio of over $250M in current real estate and mitigation management, and over 150,000 acres of habitat conservation and enhancement, Mr. Ayers has built an enterprise of leading innovations with his team of the nationwide conservation specialists.

-Mr. Ayers’ multidisciplinary academic training in environmental law, environmental economics, and quantitative analysis, combined with years of field and project management, allow him to understand and manage a diverse array of environmental projects and teams across the country.
+Mr. Ayers has multidisciplinary academic training in environmental law, environmental economics, and quantitative analysis, combined with years of field and project management.This allows him to understand and manage a diverse array of environmental projects and teams across the country.

-Mrs. Hoopes is responsible for providing strategic leadership for the company by promoting a client-focused perspective for TerraWest’s operation teams, using sound science and technology to develop unique solutions for our client needs.
-Lisa has a background in business startup, intellectual property, marketing and finance.
-Prior to joining TerraWest Conservancy, Mrs Hoopes served in various positions as financial director, project manager, and VP of marketing for firms in Utah and Wyoming.
-In her spare time Lisa loves to enjoy the outdoors with her husband and 6 boys, and owns a private fly fishing company located in Jackson Hole, Wyoming.
+Mrs. Hoopes is responsible for providing strategic leadership for the company.
+She accomplishes this by maintaining a client-focused approach for TerraWest’s operations while using sound science and technology to develop unique solutions for our client needs.
+Lisa has a background in business startup, intellectual property, marketing, and finance.
+Prior to joining TerraWest Conservancy, Mrs. Hoopes served in various positions as financial director, project manager, and VP of marketing for firms in Utah and Wyoming.
+In her spare time Lisa loves to enjoy the outdoors with her husband and six boys, and owns a private fly fishing company located in Jackson Hole, Wyoming.